micmejia/bible-dump/NKJV/Leviticus/Lev 7.md

 And the priest who offers anyone's burnt offering, that priest shall have for himself the skin of the burnt offering which he has offered.

 ###### 9
-Also every grain offering that is baked in the oven and all that is prepared in the covered pan, or [^a]in a pan, shall be the priest's who offers it.
+Also every grain offering that is baked in the oven and all that is prepared in the covered pan, or in a pan, shall be the priest's who offers it.

 ###### 10
 Every grain offering, _whether_ mixed with oil or dry, shall belong to all the sons of Aaron, to one _as much_ as the other. ## The Law of Peace Offerings